koh-kaw/simple-news-app/README.md

 ?
 Username/Email Address: xxx
 ?
 Password: [hidden]

 Success.
-You are now logged in as kawk.
+You are now logged in as xxx.
 ```

 - Start to Expo